 Be mindful of portion sizes.
 Restaurants often serve larger portions than what you would eat at home, which can lead to overeating and consuming too much sodium or protein.
 Consider sharing a meal with a friend or taking leftovers home.

 Foods that are high in sodium can cause fluid retention, which can be harmful to your kidneys.
 Avoid processed foods, fast food, and high-sodium condiments such as soy sauce, teriyaki sauce, and salad dressings.

-Here are some of my favourite meals for CKD.
+Here are some of my favourite meals fast food and kidney disease.